Kim Kardashian: Hollywood: Development

 The CEO of Glu Mobile, Niccolo De Masi, first approached Kim Kardashian about creating a mobile game in early 2013 while he was in Hollywood to negotiate multiple unrelated deals.
 The company wanted to make a casual roleplaying game that would "reuse engines but could add popular appeal," and felt that Kardashian was "the best brand fit in the world."
 The game took about 18 months to develop.
 Kardashian was involved in the development of the game, and according to De Masi, "[Kardashian] approved every item of clothing [used in the game], we discuss features, we discuss events, updates, etcetera.
 She reviewed all the [production] milestones, from alpha to beta, final gold master."
+In January 2024, the game was removed from App stores, and shut down completely on April 8, 2024.

 Release

 Kim Kardashian: Hollywood was released on iOS and Android on June 27, 2014.
 In the first five days after its release, the game made $1.6 million.
 By mid-July, it was one of the top five games in the iOS App Store, and was the only game in the top ten to have a five star rating.
 By the end of its first quarter, it had 22.8 million players, had made $43.4 million, and had been played more than 5.7 billion minutes.